Canadian Indian residential school system: History

 The renewed interest in residential schools in the early 1800s can be linked to the decline in military hostility faced by the settlers, particularly after the War of 1812.
 With the threat of invasion by American forces minimized, Indigenous communities were no longer viewed as allies but as barriers to permanent settlement.
 This change was also associated with the transfer of responsibility for interactions with Indigenous communities from military officials, familiar with and sympathetic to their customs and way of life, to civilian representatives concerned only with permanent colonial settlement.

 Beginning in the late 1800s, the Canadian government's Department of Indian Affairs (DIA) officially encouraged the growth of the residential school system as a valuable component in a wider policy of integrating Indigenous people into European Canadian society.
 The TRC found that the schools, and the removal of children from their families, amounted to cultural genocide, a conclusion that echoed the words of historian John S. Milloy, who argued that the system's aim was to "kill the Indian in the child."
 Over the course of the system's more than hundred-year existence, around 150,000 children were placed in residential schools nationally.
 As the system was designed as an immersion program, Indigenous children were in many schools prohibited from, and sometimes punished for, speaking their own languages or practising their own faiths.
-The primary stated goal was to convert Indigenous children to Christianity and acculturate them.
+The primary goal was to convert Indigenous children to Christianity and acculturate them.

 Many of the government-funded residential schools were run by churches of various denominations.
 Between 1867 and 1939, the number of schools operating at one time peaked at 80 in 1931.
-Of those schools, 44 were operated by 16 Catholic dioceses and about three dozen Catholic communities; 21 were operated by the Church of England / Anglican Church of Canada; 13 were operated by the United Church of Canada, and 2 were operated by Presbyterians.
+Of those schools, 44 were operated by 16 Catholic dioceses and about three dozen Catholic religious communities; 21 were operated by the Church of England / Anglican Church of Canada; 13 were operated by the United Church of Canada, and 2 were operated by Presbyterians.
 The approach of using established school facilities set up by missionaries was employed by the federal government for economic expedience: the government provided facilities and maintenance, while the churches provided teachers and their own lesson-planning.
 As a result, the number of schools per denomination was less a reflection of their presence in the general population, but rather their legacy of missionary work.